repope/run_analysis.R/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Download and unzip the dataset into the same directory as the script and run it.
 It will create two datasets, one containing all the mean and standard deviation variables for each activity and one containing summarized means of each variable grouped by activity and subject.
-The summarized dataset will be written to a text file named 'tidy_summary.txt'.
+The summarized dataset will be written to a text file named 'tidy_long_format_summary.txt'.

 ```R
 source("run_analysis.R", chdir = TRUE)